raiguard/illustro-Gadgets/Skins/illustro Gadgets/@Resources/Readme.txt

  - Added custom LUA script to separate RGB values from their alphas
  - Changed coloring mechanics in all gadgets to reflect the above changes
- - Updated update checker to get rid of versionAbsolute variable All CPU Meter:
+ - Updated update checker to get rid of versionAbsolute variable
+ - Moved settings skin readme link to the sidebar, replaced previous location with DeviantArt link All CPU Meter:
  - Separated CPU name from clock speed, moved clock speed to bottom
  - Fixed 'extra operation' errors